Change Approval For Work In And About A Stream - New

 Poor quality or incomplete applications can result in substantial delays and create significant workload impacts to ministry staff.
 In order to improve application turnaround times, applicants are required to provide missing information or respond to FrontCounter BC staff requests within 2 weeks.

 If applicants are not able to meet the requested timeframe, they should inform the requesting staff member as early as possible.
 Applications not meeting application requirements within the requested timeframes may be rejected.
 The applicant may be entitled to a partial refund of the application fee, however, in many circumstances, no refund will be provided.
-For further information, please refer to the Fee Refunds Policy.
+For further information, please refer to the Fee Refunds for Applications.

 If the application is returned or not accepted, applicants can expect a detailed explanation of application deficiencies.
 If an application is rejected due to deficiencies, applicants may re apply at their convenience.

 Applications for change approvals may be referred to other provincial and federal regulatory agencies for comment during the adjudication process.
 Consultation with First Nations, other water users, community groups or other parties may be required if existing rights could be affected by your application.

 Once FrontCounter BC has received all comments and objections from potentially affected parties, and any additional information provided by you or affected parties, applications undergo a technical review.
 During the technical review process you may be asked to provide additional information or may be required to undertake further study to support your application.
 On the basis of this review, a recommendation is made for the consideration of a statutory decision maker, normally a Water Manager, who is authorized under legislation to grant a change approval.